plausible/analytics/CONTRIBUTING.md

 # Contributing

+We welcome everyone to contribute to Plausible.
+This document is to help you on setting up your environment, finding a task, and opening pull requests.

 ## Development setup

 The easiest way to get up and running is to [install](https://docs.docker.com/get-docker/) and use Docker for running both Postgres and Clickhouse.